 Even though I give the Country Critters Play Cube my PLAY ON stamp of approval there are a some drawbacks:

 - First is the shape-sorter—the pieces are too small to be safe for a toddler to use unsupervised; they should be considered choking hazards.
 Parents need to always supervise younger children playing with this toy OR put those pieces away until your child is older than 3 years!
 Also the mechanism to hold the shapes inside the cube can be a little hit-or-miss, with shapes falling straight through before the knob is pulled.

 - For some families, the fact there is a hammer available might prove problematic—ie, it’s used to hit another sib and/or visiting friend.
 I would say take that as a teachable moment and carry on!

 - You might have to true up the wires of the maze if they become bent impeding the movement of the beads—but correcting that isn’t difficult.

 - PRICE—quality comes with a price so it shouldn’t be a surprise then that the Country Critters Play Cube is expensive.

 - Lastly, storage issues: You can try to keep the shapes ‘inside’ the cube and the balls resting on the racks, but I would suggest keeping them in a small container (with a lid) so none end up disappearing or rolling away.

-AquaPlay Land & Super Sets
+AquaPlay Super Set

 Without a doubt your child(ren) will want to PLAY ON and I concur—this is a fantastic, imagination-rich toy for children 3 years and older!

 - Adults are required for assembly.
 Be prepared, for that first time, that it’s going to take quite a bit of time in fact.
 You’ll need to put on the strips that prevent water from leaking when the pieces are connected.
 Plus you’ll need to add the stickers to create lanes.
 Once that’s finished, you’ll find laying it for assembly is a huge help.